On the Interpolation Error of Nonlinear Attention versus Linear Regression

+Our main novelty lies in viewing nonlinear Attention as a non-symmetric kernel matrix.
+This perspective enables a Hermite polynomial expansion to ``linearize'' the Attention matrix, which in turn allows for a through analysis of its interpolation error with random matrix techniques.
+As a byproduct, we develop a systematic framework for a novel class of random matrix models arising from Attention.
+The main contribution of this paper are summarized as follows.

-\begin{enumerate}[leftmargin=*] \item In \Cref{theo:high_in-context-memorization} of \Cref{sec:Results}, we derive a \emph{precise} characterization of the in-context memorization error (\Cref{def:in-context_memorization}) for \emph{nonlinear} Attention, under a signal-plus-noise model (\Cref{def:signal_plus_noise}) for the input tokens, in the high-dimensional regime where the sequence $n$ and embedding dimension $p$ are both large and comparable.
-We show that the Attention memorization error is governed by a system of equations involving the dimension ratio $p/n$, the interaction between input signal and the Attention weights, and the nonlinearity via two of its Hermite coefficients. \item In \Cref{sec:Analysis}, we compare the memorization error of nonlinear Attention to that of ridge regression (given in \Cref{prop:high_in-context-memorization_RR}).
-While nonlinear Attention generally incurs slightly higher error than ridge regression for random inputs, this disadvantage disappears—and can even be reversed—for structured inputs, particularly when the Attentions weights are well-aligned to the input signal.
-We further show that Attention lacking a linear component (i.e., with a vanishing first-order Hermite coefficient) are \emph{unable} to effectively reduce memorization error as the embedding dimension $p$ and/or the signal-to-noise ratio (SNR) increase, shedding novel light on the critical role of ``linear component'' in effective memorization. \item From a technical perspective, we establish in \Cref{prop:DE_resovlent_noise} a novel Deterministic Equivalent (see \Cref{def:DE} for a formal definition) for the resolvent of a \emph{generalized} sample covariance matrix (SCM) of the form $\C \X \X^\top \C^\top$.
-This extends classical SCM that has been extensively studied in the literature by considering a population covariance $\C = \C(\X)$ that depends on the input $\X$, and may be of independent interest beyond the scope of this work. \end{enumerate}
+\begin{enumerate}[leftmargin=*] \item In \Cref{theo:high_interpolation}, we derive a precise characterization of the interpolation error (\Cref{def:interpolation_error}) for \emph{nonlinear} Attention, under a high-dimensional signal-plus-noise model (\Cref{def:signal_plus_noise}) for the input tokens.
+We show that the Attention interpolation error is governed by a system of nonlinear equations involving the dimension ratio $p/n$, the interaction between input signal and the Attention weights, and as well as the nonlinearity via its Hermite coefficients. \item In \Cref{sec:Analysis}, we compare the interpolation error of nonlinear Attention to that of linear regression (see \Cref{prop:high_interpolation_error_RR}).
+While nonlinear Attention generally incurs higher error than linear regression for random inputs, this disadvantage disappears—and can even be reversed—for structured inputs, particularly when the Attentions weights are aligned to the input signal.
+We further show that Attention lacking a linear component (i.e., with its first-order Hermite coefficient being zero) are \emph{unable} to fit random and/or structural inputs. \item From a technical perspective, we establish in \Cref{prop:DE_resovlent_noise} a novel Deterministic Equivalent (see \Cref{def:DE} for a formal definition) for the resolvent of a \emph{generalized} sample covariance matrix (SCM) of the form $\C \X \X^\top \C^\top$.
+This extends classical SCM that has been extensively studied in the literature, by considering a population covariance $\C = \C(\X)$ function of the input $\X$.
+This may be of independent interest beyond this paper. \end{enumerate}